 Hi guys!
 How’s the day going so far?
 It’s been a good one over here.
-It’s raining, and it’s been absolutely glorious!
+It’s raining and it’s been absolutely glorious!
+This weather has me in the holiday spirit, so I have a holiday-themed kettlebell workout for you today.

 (I was out of flax seed so I used chia.
 It was delicious, but so is anything that can be used as a vessel for butter and honey.)